facebookresearch/personal-timeline/README.md

     (See the `LLEntrySummary` class in `src/objects/LLEntry_obj.py` the object class definitions.)

 ### Option 1:
-To run the pipeline end-to end(both frontend and backend), simply run
+To run the pipeline end-to-end (both frontend and backend), simply run
 ```
 docker-compose up -d --build
 ```

 ### Option 2:
-You can also run ingestion and visualization separately.
+You can also run ingestion, visualization, and the QA engine separately.
 To start data ingestion, use
 ```
 docker-compose up -d backend --build